Kaká

-Kaká made his debut for the Brazil national team in 2002, and was selected for their victorious FIFA World Cup squad that year.
-An established member of the team for the 2006 World Cup, he was part of a much vaunted quartet that included Ronaldo, Adriano and Ronaldinho that ultimately underperformed at the tournament before he made his final appearance in a World Cup in 2010.
-He was also a member of Brazil's 2005 and 2009 FIFA Confederations Cup-winning squads, winning the Golden Ball Award in 2009 as the tournament's best player.
+Kaká made his debut for Brazil's national football team in 2002 and was selected for the 2002 FIFA World Cup squad, which won the tournament that year.
+He also played in the 2006 World Cup, alongside other veterans like Ronaldo, Adriano, and Ronaldinho.
+He made his final World Cup appearance in 2010.
+He was also a member of Brazil's 2005 and 2009 FIFA Confederations Cup-winning squads, winning the Golden Ball in 2009 as the tournament's best player.

-In addition to his individual awards, between 2006 and 2009 he was named in both the FIFA World XI and the UEFA Team of the Year three times.
+Between 2006 and 2009, he was named in both the FIFA World XI and the UEFA Team of the Year three times.
 In 2010, he was named in the AC Milan Hall of Fame.
 One of the world's most famous athletes during his playing career, Kaká was the first sportsperson to amass 10 million followers on Twitter.
-Off the field, Kaká is known for his humanitarian work, where he became the youngest ambassador of the UN World Food Programme in 2004.
-For his contributions on and off the pitch, Kaká was listed by Time as one of the world's 100 most influential people in 2008 and 2009.
+Outside of football, Kaká is known for his humanitarian work, where he became the youngest ambassador of the UN World Food Programme in 2004.
+For his contributions on and off the pitch, Kaká was named by Time as one of the world's 100 most influential people in 2008 and in 2009.

 Early life

-Ricardo Izecson dos Santos Leite was born in Gama, Federal District, to Simone dos Santos, an elementary school teacher, and Bosco Izecson Pereira Leite, a civil engineer.
-He had a financially secure upbringing that allowed him to focus on both school and football at the same time.
-His younger brother Rodrigo (best known as Digão) and cousin Eduardo Delani are also professional footballers.
+Ricardo Izecson dos Santos Leite was born on 22 April 1982 in Gama in the Federal District of the Central-West Region of Brazil to Simone dos Santos, an elementary school Teacher, and Bosco Izecson Pereira Leite, a civil engineer.
+His family was financially secure, which allowed him to focus on school and football at the same time.
+His younger brother Digão and cousin Eduardo Delani are also professional footballers.
 Digão called him "Caca" due to his inability to pronounce "Ricardo" when they were young; it eventually evolved into Kaká.
 The word has no specific Portuguese translation.

-When he was seven, Kaká's family moved to São Paulo, in the homonymous state.
-His school had arranged him in a local youth club called "Alphaville," who qualified to the final in a local tournament.
-There he was discovered by hometown club São Paulo FC, who offered him a place in the youth academy.
-At the age of 18, Kaká suffered a career-threatening and possibly paralysis-inducing spinal fracture as a result of a swimming pool accident, but made a full recovery.
+When he was seven, Kaká's family moved to São Paulo in the homonymous state.
+His school had arranged him in a local youth club called "Alphaville", who qualified to the final in a local tournament.
+There, he was discovered by hometown club São Paulo FC, who offered him a place in the youth academy.
+At the age of 18, Kaká suffered a career-threatening spinal fracture as a result of a swimming pool accident, but made a full recovery.
 He attributes his recovery to God and has since tithed his income to his church.